rs-station/careless/README.md

 The simplest prior which `careless` implements are the popular priors<sup>[1](#wilson)</sup> derived by A. J. C. Wilson from the random atom model.
 This is a relatively weak prior, but it is sufficient in practice for many types of crystallographic data.
 `careless` can also use reference structure amplitudes as priors.
-In this case, the structure factors are supposed to be drawn from a distributrion centered at an empirical reference value.
+In this case, the structure factors are supposed to be drawn from a distribution centered at an empirical reference value.
 `careless` has reference priors implemented for Normal, Laplacian, and Student T distributions.

 ### Likelihoods